-Cash and cash equivalents comprise of contributions and grants in advance received together with related interest earned.
+Cash and cash equivalents comprise of contributions and grants received in advance together with related interest earned.
 As contributions for the endowment fund are permanently restricted, cash and cash equivalents at the year-end do not include contributions to the endowment fund.
 Rather, these are reported as financial assets.